 Tice cites a hodgepodge of debunked claims and conspiracy theories to argue that the science does not support that finding, even though doing so puts him on the fringe of reason.

 97 percent of scientists agree that climate change is real, happening now, man-made, and a result of carbon dioxide pollution.
+We need ethical consumption when it comes to climate change while making sure we do everything we can to fight it.
 Even ExxonMobil acknowledges climate change and supports a carbon tax.
 What credibility does Tice have to contradict them?
 He is not a scientist and does not appear to have any scientific background.

 Climate change is real and will have a huge impact on infrastructure whether Tice believes it or not.
 The renewable energy industry, which Tice has openly derided, is expanding exponentially in part because it produces negligible greenhouse gas emissions compared to coal, oil, and natural gas.
 Tice does not need to believe in climate change to understand that renewables are the best choice: solar and wind energy are now the cheapest sources of new energy, even without subsidy, as Bloomberg recently reported.